chieffoley/public/_posts/2025-08-18-switzerland-day-2.md

 We hit the local Coop grocery store to stock up on supplies.

-We sat on the balcony, enjoying the views and enjoying not being on a plane or train or lugging suitcases around.
+Then, we sat on the balcony, enjoying the views and enjoying not being on a plane or train or lugging suitcases around.

 I took a lot of pictures of the scenery: